fedormyskin/ENN7_website/content/program.md

 The 7th conference of the European Narratology Network is co-located with IGEL 2023, the conference of the International Society for the Empirical Study of Literature ([IGEL](https://igelsociety.org)), and the final event of [ELIT](https://www.elitnetwork.eu), the Empirical Study of Literature Training Network.

+We encourage participants to also consider attending the ELIT and IGEL events.
+Here is an overview of the whole week.
+A more detailed program will be published later on.

 | Day          | Morning                     |  Afternoon             | Evening          |
 | ------------ | --------------------------- | ---------------------- | ----------------- |
 | **Tue 26**   |  ELIT + ENN doctoral seminar |  ELIT + ENN conference | welcome reception |